SFTtech/openage/doc/reverse_engineering/rates.md

 # Relics

 Relics give gold at rate of `1 every 2 / (number of relics) seconds`.
-Since one can get a maximum of 10 relics, this means